-Information and exchange The 2011 MCC Rally/Disaster Management Initiative brought together a wealth of technology, educational insight and experience, and demonstrated how a partnership between diverse disciplines and public and private entities can work together to achieve cooperation, commitment and a kind of management interoperability that's essential in today's high-tech world of disaster management.
+The 2011 MCC Rally/Disaster Management Initiative brought together a wealth of technology, educational insight and experience, and demonstrated how a partnership between diverse disciplines and public and private entities can work together to achieve cooperation, commitment and a kind of management interoperability that's essential in today's high-tech world of disaster management.

 Kenneth Dueker, coordinator of homeland security and public outreach for the Palo Alto Police Department, found the event's value to be two-fold: "First, it allowed government agencies to exchange ideas and best practices related to evolving technologies."

 "Second, and really more importantly, it provided both a social and academic touch point between such agencies and the diverse community resources in our region, such as ARES/RACES ham radio operators, graduate students working on the latest networking systems, and private-sector and non-government organizations."